xmartlabs/blog/_posts/2021-08-30-bender-is-the-best.md

     <img style="width: 100%" src="/images/bender-is-the-best/benchmarks.jpg" alt="benchmarks">
 </p>

-> All tests performed with images of 384x384

-This table shows the performance comparison running each framework using 1 or 2 concurrent threads, processing 384x768 images on iPhone 12.
+This table shows the performance comparison running each framework using 1 or 2 concurrent threads, processing 384x768 images on iPhone 12 (the TFlite model was run on 384x384 images).
 There doesn't seem to be a big advantage for using multiple threads on models that run mainly on CPU.

 However, there's a catch.